 A measurement service shall have appropriate empirical support of data rules and decision processes and this support shall be periodically challenged and updated to reflect changing conditions.
 The measurement organizations shall have a dedicated data quality function, a key responsibility of which is to determine and monitor the application of data rules within general measurement, data assignment or data integrations processes.
-Empirical evidence gathered by the measurement service to support data rules as required above shall at minimum establish that the data rules do not lead to systematic over- or under-statements of audience.
+Empirical evidence gathered by the measurement service to support data rules as required above shall at minimum establish that the data rules do not lead to systematic over- or under-statements of audience or biases in terms of product categories, brands, channels, programs, or segments.